Dmytro-Bonislavskyi/team_project/README.md

 ## Key Questions
 1. (Primary) How does weather impact accident rates?
-2. (Secondary) What are the most common causes of accidents?
+2. (Secondary) What are the most common places of accidents?
 3. (Secondary) What times of day are most accidents likely to occur?

 ## Workflow and Rules of Engagement